MahmoudSabra1/Facial-emotion-recognition/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a facial emotion recognition project that utilizes the capabilities of the convolutional neural network(CNN).
-The architecture of the model went through various modifications that are well described in the documentation paper.

 A tensorflow implementation of facial emotion recognition model trained on fer2013 dataset.

 ### Built With